jovotech/jovo-framework/docs/components.md

 A folder allows for a modular approach where all relevant elements of a component can be included in one place:

 - `output`
-- `models`
 - `services`
 - subcomponents

 ### Output

 This folder contains all output classes that are used by the Jovo `$send()` method.
 Learn more about this in our [output classes documentation](./output-classes.md).

-### Models

-_Models functionality is added soon._

-This folder contains the language model files for this specific component.
-The files are merged into the main model using the jovo `build` command.

 ### Services